Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 Descriptions of this are attempted in scriptures like the Yoga Vasishtha, the Vishnu Purana, etc. where we are told that the relationship between one part and the other part—Siva and Shakti, and Ishvara and Nari in this Ardhanarishvara concept—is something like the relationship of sesame to the oil which is immanent in it.
 Water which has liquidity imbedded in it, fire which has heat inseparable from it, sugar which has sweetness that cannot be separated from it, and so on, are examples given in such scriptures as the Yoga Vasishtha.
 In the Vishnu Purana, the relationship between Narayana and Lakshmi is described in this fashion.
 Sesame is Narayana, oil is Lakshmi; water is Narayana, liquidity is Lakshmi; fire is Narayana, heat is Lakshmi; and so on.

-All these are intriguing descriptions of certain mysteries which seem to be the cause of everything, and the cause of even our own selves.
+All these are intriguing descriptions of certain mysteries which seem to be the causes of everything, and the causes of even our own selves.
 The person who speaks and the people who are listening and this very building, this very Earth—all these are included in the activity of this comprehensive occurrence that took place originally as, in the language of the Purusha Sukta, a yajna or a sacrifice.
 God sacrificed Himself, as it were, in becoming the universe.
 Why is it called a sacrifice?
 He became other than what He is.
 The alienation of Himself in the form of another than what He Himself is, is the act of His sacrifice.
 When I cease to be what I am and give away part of me to somebody else—a share of me goes to another—I am supposed to be doing a sacrifice.
 If nothing goes from me, it is not a sacrifice.
 If you give charity but lose nothing by giving that charity, it is not charity.
 You have not shared a joy of your personality.
-A millionaire’s donation of one dollar is not to be regarded as a great sacrifice on his part, because he has not shared his joy.
+A millionaire's donation of one dollar is not to be regarded as a great sacrifice on his part, because he has not shared his joy.
 He has a joy in possessing the dollars, and he has not lost that joy even in a modicum by parting with one dollar.
 But if half of it has gone and he has given it voluntarily, he has shared a large part of his joy also, and he has done a sacrifice.

 The abundance of the joy of God’s universal existence is supposed to be overflowing in the form of this creation.
 This is how mystics sometimes exuberantly describe the act of creation: He becomes His own power.
 “I am death and immortality,” says the Lord in the Bhagavadgita.
 The Nasadiya Sukta says, “Death and immortality are shadows cast by this Absolute Being.”
 Immortality also is a shadow; so, what is the original of it?
 There cannot be anything called immortal unless there is something called death.
 They are correlative factors, and there is no such thing as independent immortality minus its relationship with the concept of dying.
 Hence, even immortality is considered as a secondary factor.
 God transcends death and immortality, life and annihilation, because He Himself is this process.